RAF Little Staughton: Home of the Pathfinders of No. 109 and No. 582 Squadrons

 Bomber Command Raid on a German Town – Böblingen, 7 October 1943

 I often write in this dialogue with you about the local history of Cambridgeshire, and frequently about the efforts during the Second World War which originated from the bases and airfields spread throughout southeast England.
-However, this week I find myself in the small town of Böblingen, Baden-Wurttemburg, in southwest Germany.
+However, this week I find myself in the small town of Böblingen, Baden-Wurttemberg, in southwest Germany.
 It is an ancient town which was accidentally bombed during the war, bombed and destroyed.
 Here one sees the horrific reality of what 8th Air Force and Bomber Command’s strategic bombing wrought on the ground.
 The level of destruction waves of heavy bombers were capable of achieving in an effort to destroy Germany’s military might is sobering.
 This small town is but one example of millions of lives that were horrifically changed by the Second World War – and is not a judgment on guilt or innocence – but is simply what happened.

 "Böblingen 01 1939-07-01" by Ansgar Walk - Foto erstellt von Ansgar Walk.
 The town on 1 July 1939.